wenghaishi/flask-website-analyser/README.md

 # flask-website-analyser
-Develop a Python-Flask-based application to conduct basic analysis on any given website.
+Python-Flask-based application to conduct basic analysis on any given website.
 The application will accept a website URL as input and return the following information:

 Domain Information
 Server IP